rpmuller/ePubs/WP1.md

 underworld, where they are judged by Osiris according to the manner of their life on earth.
-They thought that the soul would ultimately return to the body; this led to mummification and to the construction of splendid tomks.
+They thought that the soul would ultimately return to the body; this led to mummification and to the construction of splendid tombs.
 The pyramids were built by various kings at the end of the fourth millennium BC and the beginning of the third.
 After this time, Egyptian civilization became more and more stereotyped, and religious conservatism made progress impossible.
-About 1800 BC Epypt was conquered by Semites named Hyksos, who ruled the country for about two centuries.
-They left no permanent mark on Epypt, but their presence there must have helped to spread Egyptian civilization in Syria ami Palestine.
+About 1800 BC Egypt was conquered by Semites named Hyksos, who ruled the country for about two centuries.
+They left no permanent mark on Epypt, but their presence there must have helped to spread Egyptian civilization in Syria and Palestine.

 Babylonia had a more warlike development than Egypt.
 At first, the ruling race were not Semites, but "Sumerians," whose origin is